 - hold the executive to account by providing purposeful, constructive scrutiny and challenge

 - shape and actively support a healthy culture for the trust

 All non-executive directors must champion the standards of public life – by upholding the highest standards of conduct and displaying the principles of selflessness, integrity, objectivity, accountability, openness, honesty, and leadership.

 As a future NHS leader, the successful candidate will be able to demonstrate the range of behaviours required to contribute effectively in this board level role.
 These are outlined in the NHS Leadership Academy’s Healthcare Leadership Model.

-Applicants should ideally be based within a reasonable commuting distance from the Trust (c. up to 1 hours’ travel).
+Applicant should ideally be based within a reasonable commuting distance from the Trust (c. up to 1 hours’ travel).

 We value and promote diversity and are committed to equality of opportunity for all and appointments made on merit.
 We believe that the best boards are those that reflect the communities they serve.

 We particularly welcome applications from women, people from the local black and minority ethnic communities, and disabled people who we know are under-represented in chair and non-executive roles.

 Our recruitment processes are conducted in accordance with the Code of Governance to ensure that they are made on merit after a fair and open process so that the best people, from the widest possible pool of candidates, are appointed.

 - We strongly recommend an informal and confidential discussion with the Chair of the Trust, Lynn McGill.
 Please contact her PA, Janine Homer on 01625 661533 prior to the closing date to make arrangements for this